HEMNATH77/E---Commerce-EDA/README.md

 # E-Commerce Data Analysis 2024

 This project demonstrates an end-to-end exploratory data analysis (EDA) of an e-commerce dataset using Python.
-It includes steps to clean, filter, visualize, and analyze data to gain insights into sales, discounts, and payment methods.
+It includes steps to clean, filter, visualize, and analyze data to gain insights into sales, discounts, and payment methods through various Charts.

 ---